 This type of love is aroused when one considers God’s greatness, in the sense that the entire universe is as nothing when compared with Him.

 It is also the title of a prayer often spoken in the evenings.

 Another form of love is called Ahava Raba (Abundant Love).

 This love for God is deeply rooted in the Jewish soul and is unwavering.
 It is also the title of a morning prayer expressing thanks to God for His love in giving the Torah to the Jewish People and making them a Chosen People.

 The entire Morning Prayer service is designed to encourage the contemplation of God and to be changed to such a degree that we manifest His love and will in our lives.

-And so we see that Judaism speaks of several forms of love, both romantic and spiritual, both between a man and a woman and between man and God.
+And so we see that Hebrew language and literature speaks of several forms of love, both romantic and spiritual, both between a man and a woman and between man and God.

 God loves Israel and has an irrevocable covenant with them.
 He says,

 “I have loved you with an everlasting love; therefore, I have drawn you with lovingkindness.
 Again I will build you and you will be rebuilt, O virgin of Israel!”
 (Jeremiah 31:3–4)